ULTIMATE-YORK/ULTIMATE/case_studies/FX with dynamic power management/README.md

 ### Reward 1
 The [FX DTMC model](https://github.com/ULTIMATE-YORK/WorldModel/blob/main/case_studies/FX%20with%20dynamic%20power%20management/FX.pm) has two reward structures.
 The first is for the number of expected disk operations when the system performs a Market Watch or a Technical Analysis operation.
 We assume that the services Technical Analysis and Fundamental Analysis are deployed and run on the same server and that their executions require, on average, 12 and 20 disk operations.

+This reward obtains the number of disk operations to be requested by the FX system.
+These disk operation requests are added to the queue of the DPM system model.
+The larger the size of the queue, the fewer requests from FX to avoid filling up the DPM queue.
+Hence, the number of operations to queue when the FX system performs a Technical Analysis is given by ```num_disk_operations_Technical_analysis/avr_num_disk_ops_remain_in_queue```.

 ```
 // ---- Reward for number of expected disk operations---------
 const int num_disk_operations_Technical_analysis = 12; // environmental var.